koachan/sparc64-linux-jdk/README.md

 my side to do it.
 I _might_ do one if I have the time to do it, but overall it's a lower-priority thing to do for me.

-### What about OpenJDK 17?

-This one's a bit complex.
+### Why/how is this bootstrapped?

+This was originally a JDK from Debian chroot running on a Gentoo base.
+Since I want to get rid of the chroot, I tried to make builds that run natively on Gentoo, those are what I'm sharing here :)

+## A note about OpenJDK 17 (and possibly, newer)

 OpenJDK [removed](https://openjdk.java.net/jeps/381) SPARC-specific code back in version 15.
-Theoretically, we could build it in generic "Zero" mode, but I have no experience with it so I don't know if it is doable.

-I'll try making a build once a GA release is available.
-Hopefully it succeeds and I can provide a build here :)

-### What is the bootstrap chain you did to make the releases?

-Currently it is:

-_11 (Debian, chroot)_ -> 11 (Gentoo, native)

-(Italic indicates temporary builds)

-I'll update it as I publish newer versions.
+Thankfully, it can still be built using the interpreter-only "Zero" configuration, but since the JIT compiler and SPARC-specific optimizations are gone, it obviously has lower performance than earlier versions :(

+Still, it's better than nothing :)

 ## TODO